 Inquiries: Regional Exchange Division, the Shinjuku Foundation for Creation of Future

 Quite a few foreigners live in Shinjuku City, and many of them encounter difficulties in daily life because they do not understand the Japanese language well enough.
-For example, the language barrier often makes it hard to complete administrative procedures in Shinjuku City.
 People who speak both Japanese and foreign languages are needed to help out in such instances.

 The foundation is therefore asking people who know a foreign language and can translate or interpret in it to register as language volunteers and assist when the need arises.
-If you become a language volunteer, you will be asked in advance whether you can handle the case.
 You may then be requested to interpret or translate documents at the foundation, the City Office, or at events at other institutions, such as schools and town councils.
-There are a variety of other situations where language volunteers are called for.

 Shinjuku Voluntary Action Center